Medical Travel Tips: Inflammatory Bowel Disease

 Where can I go?

 Think about where you WANT to go, and then think about how that might affect your IBD.
-It may be that
+It may be that you can identify obvious triggers, such as particular foods or hot weather, and can mitigate for them in advance.

 If you are prone to regular flare ups then consider the need to be near toilet facilities and medical care if required.
 If you take medication that affects your immune system, that may have an impact on the immunisations that you can receive, which in turn, may limit your destination options.